 Also, longboard dancing is an accessible discipline for many new riders.
 It’s a natural evolution from cruising, not as extreme as freeriding or downhill.
 It’s actually a good and mellow way to build your balance and carving skills before moving on to more radical styles.

-Dancing is not as “stunty” as normal freestyle : you don’t have to master radical ollies and shuvits to dance (unless you want to).
-The tricks you do are typically less agressive as you try to integrate them into a smooth, fluid, continuous movement.
+Dancing is not as “stunty” as normal freestyle: you don’t have to master radical ollies and shuvits to dance (unless you want to).
+The tricks you do are typically less aggressive as you try to integrate them into a smooth, fluid, continuous movement.

 Dancing is often performed on flat ground so it’s generally less intimidating than riding downhill.
 All you need for longboard dancing is a quiet car park or a nice wide boardwalk.

 What gear is needed for longboard dancing?

 As is the case for most longboarding disciplines, you can learn to dance on any kind of longboard.
-There are however an increasing number of boards specially designed for dancing.
+There is however an increasing number of boards specially designed for dancing.

 Dancing deck size and flex

 Dancing decks are larger than other styles (including freestyle), typically running 42″ to 48″ long – quite long ! – and up to 12″ wide – quite wide.
 This is because you’ll need a lot of space to move around and cross feet while your longboard is moving.

 Regardless, a deck 42″ and up in length will always have some amount of flex.
 Note that some manufacturers let you choose between several flex options based on your weight and preference.
 The heavier you are, the stiffer a deck you’ll want (see example chart below).

 Flex chart for the Loaded Bhangra dancer longboard :